 The Stone Has to Be Hot

 The most common problem is that the pizza stone is not hot enough.
 If the stone is properly heated, the crust will get crispy during baking and not stick to the pizza stone.
 That means that if you’re struggling with sticking the pizza stone, you need to turn up the temperature.
 You really want the pizza stone to be as hot as your oven allows.

 Use Proper Dough that Doesn’t Tear

 Even if the oven is hot enough, the pizza can stick to the stone if the pizza dough has holes.
-A common problem is that sauce and toppings are leaking and burns.
+A common problem is that sauce and toppings are leaking and burning.
 This usually happens if your pizza crust is too thin, and it rips.
-Probably you’re using a bad dough!
+Probably you’re using bad dough!

 To get an elastic dough that doesn’t tear, you should a good, high-gluten pizza flour (ideally around 12% protein).
 I recommend using Caputo’s pizza flours, and especially Caputo Pizzeria (read more about Caputo and their flours here).
 Secondly, you need to knead the dough sufficiently, to make sure the gluten gets strong.
 The dough needs at least 15-20 minutes of kneading to get the right consistency.
 To fully understand how to prevent tearing, I recommend checking out my complete guide on the topic here.

 You should also try to avoid adding too much sauce, cheese, and toppings to your pizza.
 This will not necessarily make the pizza stick, but it will increase the baking time.
 If you attempt to remove the pizza from the oven before it’s done, it can stick to the pizza stone.
 The reason overtopping increases the baking time is that to get crispy, the water in the pizza has to evaporate first.
 And all the added toppings will also add more water to the pizza.

 Clean Your New Pizza Stone Before You Use It for the First Time